Lucaas27/expenseTracker/README.md

 :heavy_check_mark: List all expenses;\
 :heavy_check_mark: Show a summary of all expenses;\
 :heavy_check_mark: Show a summary of expenses in a month;
+:heavy_check_mark: Export expenses as a CSV or TXT file;

 ## :rocket: Technologies